hassanzohdy/mongez-cache/README.md

 import { setCacheConfigurations } from "@mongez/cache";

 setCacheConfigurations({
-  expireTime: 60 * 5, // 5 minutes
+  expiresAfter: 60 * 5, // 5 minutes
 });
 ```

-The default value of expire time is `Infinity` which means the value will be cached for ever.
+The default value of expire time is `Infinity` which means the value will be cached forever.

 ## Cache Manager